setzstone/Ramsey-Mandelbrot-Crystals/README.md

 ### Summary

-By applying a [generalized Scale Space Theory](https://en.wikipedia.org/wiki/Scale_space) to Ramsey numbers, we can treat each layer like a [coarse graining](https://en.wikipedia.org/wiki/Coarse-grained_modeling) and stack them to see the cross-scale structure.
+By applying a [generalized Scale Space Theory](https://en.wikipedia.org/wiki/Scale_space) to Ramsey numbers, we can treat each layer like a [coarse graining](https://en.wikipedia.org/wiki/Coarse-grained_modeling) and stack them to see the cross-scale shape.
 By doing so, looking at the structure from below (lowest number), the familiar [Mandelbrot structure](https://en.wikipedia.org/wiki/Mandelbrot_set) becomes visible.

 ### Video